brunosouza-justauto/eng/memory-bank/progress.md

 - Dark/light theming support
 - Visually distinct sections for instructions and tips
 - YouTube button with proper branding and usability
+- PWA installation prompt with clear instructions
+- Update notification for new app versions

 ## What's Left to Build